• Skip to primary navigation

 More dairy-free "cheese" sauce recipes

-For a nacho version of this recipe, check out our Vegan Nacho Cheese Sauce next.
+For a nacho version of this great recipe, check out our Vegan Nacho Cheese Sauce next.

 cheese sauce being poured onto plate of broccoli